 - Acting as a catalyst to improve the fire and emergency services.

 - A candidate can be employed by either a state or local government agency or private organization, be self-employed, or serve in a volunteer capacity.

 - Current federal government employees are not eligible but retired federal government employees are.
 Individuals contracting with the federal government, whether on their own or through an employer, are eligible (e.g., instructors, consultants, and service providers).

 - The application must demonstrate how the actions or achievements of the candidate have made a positive impact at the national level in advancing the readiness of the fire and emergency services.
-An application submitted on behalf of a candidate who made his/her contributions at the local or state level will be considered if it can demonstrate how the achievements and actions had a profound, positive impact at the national level.
+An application submitted on behalf of a candidate who has made his/her contributions at the local or state level will be considered if it can demonstrate how the achievements and actions have had a profound, positive impact at the national level.
 (For example, research and/or programs at the local and state levels that have been widely accepted and adopted as “best practices” across the nation).

 - A candidate must have a fire service or EMS background or have served a significant role in the fire and life safety community.

 - A candidate for the Mason Lankford Fire Service Leadership Award cannot nominate him/herself.
 An application must be submitted by an individual who possesses a strong understanding of the candidate’s contributions to the fire and emergency services.